 Don't forget to take advantage of California's most amazing coastline during your visit, and spend some time at Garrapata State Beach, and many nearby beaches on Highway 1.
 If you are looking for some of the best ways to enjoy Big Sur, you may enjoy reading my Big Sur Travel Guide for planning your visit!

 I drove down the HWY 1 coastline to a coffee shop in Big Sur after spending about an hour and a half at Calla Lily Valley and noticed on my drive back that the parking was completely full by noon!

 Wear proper shoes for the trail.
 Although it is a very short walk -you may encounter some mud in the valley depending on weather and which area you explore.

-Go during the weekday and during the Sunrise Golden Hour for less crowds.
+Visit during the weekday and go during the Sunrise Golden Hour for less crowds.